Klondike Gold Rush National Historical Park

 Riot-control gear, uniforms, a jail cell…welcome to the police museum, apparently the largest of its kind on the West Coast.
 Varied...

-Matt Dillon (the Seattle chef, not the actor) moved less than a block from his established restaurant, Bar Sajor, to open London Plane,...
+Matt Dillon (the Seattle chef, not the Hollywood actor) moved less than a block from his established restaurant, Bar Sajor , to open...

-117 S Main St · interesting places nearby
+319 2nd Ave S · interesting places nearby

 Klondike Gold Rush National Historical Park information

-This is a shockingly good museum eloquently run by the US National Park Service with exhibits, photos and news clippings from the 1897 Klondike gold rush, when a Seattle-on-steroids acted as a fueling depot for prospectors bound for the Yukon in Canada.
-It would cost $10 anywhere else; in Seattle it's free!
+This wonderful museum eloquently run by the US National Park Service has exhibits, photos and news clippings from the 1897 Klondike gold rush, when a Seattle-on-steroids acted as a fueling depot for prospectors bound for the Yukon in Canada.
+It would cost $20 entry anywhere else; in Seattle it’s free!

-The museum is housed in the old Cadillac Hotel (built in 1889) that was rescued from a grisly fate after nearly being toppled in the 2001 Nisqually earthquake.
-It opened in 2006.
+The museum, which opened in 2006, is housed in the old Cadillac Hotel (built in 1889) that was rescued from a grisly fate after nearly being toppled in the 2001 Nisqually earthquake.